Interested In Booking A Cheap Business Or First Class Ticket To Singapore?

 Weather in Singapore

 - Most rainfall occurs during the Northeast Monsoon from November to January.
+You can usually find cheap flights during this travel period.
+If you don’t mind some rain, you can enjoy airfare deals during these months.

 - Thunderstorms can occur throughout the year, any time of day, so be prepared.